MariaRiosNavarro/toktok_backend/readme.md

 [Maria GitHub](https://github.com/MariaRiosNavarro)

-# ENGLISH (german below):

-# Fullsack Botcamp final project :

-TokTok allows you to upload photos, follow other users and "like" or comment on their posts.
-It's a platform where you can share your personality and interests with the world and make new contacts.

-It is a clone of the well-known social network for uploading photos and commenting on photos, although the name does not refer to the Asian social network for uploading videos.

-### Requirements met:
+### All requirements fulfilled:

 -Own database (mongoose, Mongo DB Atlas).

 -The website is designed for mobile devices (mobilefirst, tailwind).

 -It is possible to register, log in and log out.

 -You can also upload and publish contributions.